The Basics: Overview

 Find resources for your teen.

-If your child isn’t ready to talk to you about her feelings, there are still things you can do.
+If your child isn’t ready to talk to you about their feelings, there are still things you can do.
 Help your teen find resources online and in the community.

 Share these resources with your teen:

-Let her know that, in a crisis, she can get support anonymously (without giving her name) by:
+Let your child know that they can get support anonymously (without giving their name) by:

 - Texting the Crisis Text Line